burrowers/garble/README.md

 at a time.
 This allows Garble to fully support Go's build cache; incremental `garble build` calls should only re-build and re-obfuscate modified code.

+Note that the first call to `garble build` may be comparatively slow, as it has to obfuscate each package for the first time.
+This is akin to clearing `GOCACHE` with `go clean -cache` and running a `go build` from scratch.

 ### Determinism and seeds

 Just like Go, garble builds are deterministic and reproducible if the inputs